jjvanzon/Circular-Language-Spec-Plans/current/sub-projects/2020-03-content-reorganization-notes.md

             - [x] I am good with no page headers and footers.
         - [x] File properties (author and such)
             - [x] If they are odd.
 Not that odd => Leave it there.
-            - [x] Still have to do Done projects.
+            - [x] Still might do Done projects.
         - [x] Update lists of contents
         - [x] Legend:
             - [x] Brainstorm: I might keep the legend as it is.
 It may be more work to check which colors are used where and to change it?
 Maybe not, maybe that might be the right way to go.